F5Networks/f5-openstack-lbaasv1/docs/index.rst

 Contents:

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

 Introduction
 ------------

 This site hosts the documentation for the F5 OpenStack OpenStack Neutron LBaaSv1 plugin and agent, used to control F5 BIG-IP devices in OpenStack.
-You can access the code and download release packages over on `GitHub <https://github.com/F5Networks/f5-openstack-lbaasv1>`__
+You can access the code and download release packages at `F5Networks/f5-openstack-lbaasv1 <https://github.com/F5Networks/f5-openstack-lbaasv1>`__ .

 Contact